-All designers work differently.
-At Breeze Giannasio Interiors, first a phone conversation will help us evaluate your project, and if we may be of help.
-We then offer a no-charge initial design consultation.
+At Breeze Giannasio Interiors, first a short questionnaire and follow-up phone conversation will help us evaluate your project, and if we may be of help.
+We then offer an initial home consultation.
 In this meeting Breeze will walk through your home or business with you, and speak with you about the specific needs of your interior design or construction project.
 No actual design is done in this meeting, just an evaluation of the project scope and your particular needs and timing.
 You can review her portfolio, and learn more about specific projects in the portfolio.
 After this meeting, a design fee proposal will be sent to you for your review.

 How do you charge?